-You may at any time before the close of business on the business day immediately preceding the maturity date convert any portion of the principal amount of a note (that has not previously been redeemed) that is an integral multiple of \$1,000 into shares of Lamar Advertising's Class A common stock, at a conversion rate of shares per \$1,000 principal amount of notes, subject to adjustment in certain events as described below.
+You may at any time before the close of business on the business day immediately preceding the maturity date convert any portion of the principal amount of a note (that has not previously been redeemed or repurchased) that is an integral multiple of \$1,000 into shares of Lamar Advertising's Class A common stock, at a conversion rate of 21.6216 shares per \$1,000 principal amount of notes, subject to adjustment in certain events as described below.

 If a note has been called for redemption your right to convert will terminate at the close of business on the business day immediately preceding the redemption date for such note, unless we default in making the payment due upon redemption.
+If a "change of control" (as defined below) occurs, and you exercise your option to require Lamar Advertising to repurchase your notes, you will not have the right to convert any notes that you tender for repurchase unless you properly withdraw your tender, or we default in making the payment due upon repurchase.